 How to Write the Duke University Supplemental Essays

-The following question is required for all 2021-22 applicants to Duke University:
+The following question is required for all 2022-23 applicants to Duke University:

 This is a rather straightforward “Why Duke?” question, so don’t over complicate your answer.
 However, don’t mistake simple for vague—your answer should include details from your research about a specific program, lab, resource, or opportunity that you are especially interested in exploring while at Duke.
 Always keep in mind that you should elaborate on opportunities that are unique to Duke and aren’t offered at other universities.
 Instead of talking about the academics or environment as a whole, dive deeper and do your homework about what you plan to take advantage of once on campus.
-Lastly, don’t forget to make this entry fun to read.
+Lastly, don’t forget to make this essay fun to read.
 No matter what you are saying, there is always an engaging way to say it!

-You are encouraged to be transparent and honest, but this essay should not repeat the information you include in your Personal Statement.
+You are encouraged to be transparent and honest, but this essay should not repeat the information you include in your personal statement.
 Use this as a chance to enhance your application and paint an authentic, self-aware picture of yourself.
-None of us are fully responsible for the things that happen in our lives, but we are responsible for how we respond to challenges and take advantage of opportunities.
-Remember that trying to impress admission officers is a quick way to sour their thoughts about your application, so avoid writing about groups like National Honor Society which typically do not have a strong community associated with them.
+None of us are fully responsible for the things that happen in our lives, but we are responsible for how we respond to challenges and take advantage of opportunities that are presented to us.
+Remember that trying to impress admission officers is a quick way to sour their thoughts about your application, so avoid trying to shoehorn accomplishments or writing about groups like National Honor Society, which typically do not have a strong community or identity associated with them.

 Duke is working hard to create an inclusive culture on its campus and they are offering students of all orientations an opportunity to discuss an important aspect of their identity.
-This is truly an optional supplement so do not feel inclined to respond if you feel this prompt doesn’t apply to you.
+This is truly an optional supplement, so do not feel inclined to respond if you feel this prompt doesn’t apply to you.
 However, if there is an important part of who you are that you have yet to discuss on your application, here is your chance to do so.